 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All fireplaces within the property have been blocked off with surrounds removed.
+The lounge fireplace has a living flame effect gas fire.
+All other fireplaces have been removed and the openings blanked off.

 Internal decorations Visually inspected.
+Cellars Not applicable.

-Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-There is a mains supply of electricity.
-The electric meter and fuseboxes are in the hall cupboard at the back door with a consumer unit in the kitchen.
+Mains electricity.
+The electric meter and fuseboxes are in the rear entrance vestibule.